Note 1:

 Two contrasting pieces of own choice, not to exceed 10 minutes duration.

-Piano tuition solely in Counties Wicklow, Wexford & Carlow
+Competitors must be receiving piano tuition solely in Counties Wicklow, Wexford & Carlow

 Entry Fee: €10.00